 When someone has lost a close loved one, they will often continue an internal dialogue with their deceased loved one.
 Studies have shown that having a confidant to talk to during the grieving process can help.
 In addition, it can be useful to have a new confidant that does not have ties to their past.
 This new confidant can provide a clean slate for the griever to begin new memories or reflect on the past with an unbiased eye.
 If you or a loved one needs to find a new friend, know that it can aid in your path to healing.

 The death of a loved one is never easy and the process of mourning can be arduous.
 Although it is hard, take the time you need now to confront your feelings.
-Don’t be afraid to meet with a counselor, find a new friend or explore some ancient grieving traditions.
+Don’t be afraid to meet with a grief group, find a new friend or explore some ancient grieving traditions.
 You will see the benefits of true mourning as you press on.